Native American Health Service Resident Rotation Program

 Grant recipients receive a stipend for airfare, accommodations, and board.Apply now

-To be considered for the 2020-2021 rotations listed below, you had to submit your application by April 1, 2020.
+To be considered for the 2020-2021 rotations listed below, you must submit your application by April 1, 2020.
 Grants received after this date will be considered for the next year's application cycle (same rotation months listed below).

 Recommendation from program director or department chair via the application platform.
 A separate letter is no longer needed.